rust-munich/website/content/sponsors/_index.md

 ## Become a Sponsor

-Are you interested in supporting the Rust Munich community?
+Are you interested in supporting Rust Munich?
 We offer various sponsorship opportunities:

 - **Event Sponsorship**: Support individual meetups with refreshments and venue
 - **Community Sponsorship**: Ongoing support for our regular activities